South Caroline Street

 April 30, 2017

 On a warm Sunday, in the street alongside Our Lady of Pompei, the 14th Annual Highlandtown Wine Festival is well underway when someone refers to the neighborhood here as “little, Little Italy.”
-Joe DiPasquale, whose grandfather opened the original DiPasquale’s Marketplace on this block more than a century ago, [corrects the visitor.
+Joe DiPasquale, whose grandfather opened the original DiPasquale’s Marketplace on this block more than a century ago, gently corrects the visitor.
 “Oh no, this is big Little Italy.
 Not the other one,” DiPasquale says, referring to the popular Italian restaurant destination near the Inner Harbor.
 “Always was.”

-For decades, the Rev. Robert Petti of Our Lady of Pompei organized a wine and food get-together, which the festival has supplanted as a community fundraiser.
+For decades, the Rev. Robert Petti of Our Lady of Pompei organized a local wine and food get-together, which the festival has supplanted as a community fundraiser.
 Petti used to collect grape orders—trucking them in from California—for those in his congregation who toiled as basement winegrowers, similar to those in the festival’s competition this afternoon.
 DiPasquale assumed that task after the beloved priest passed away in 1984.

 “We get a tractor-trailer delivery every October,” DiPasquale explains.
 “There’s still about three-dozen basement winemakers in this neighborhood.”